dahead/awp/README.md

 The schema includes a `todos` table with the following columns:
 - `id`: Serial primary key
 - `status`: Boolean indicating completion status
+- `title`: Text field for task title
+- `description`: Text field for task details
 - `created`: Timestamp of creation
 - `lastmodified`: Timestamp of last update
-- `title`: Text field for task title
-- `description`: Text field for task details
+- `due`: Due date
 - `tags`: Text array for task tags
-- `due`: Due date
+- `context`: Context for the task
+- `project`: Project for the task

 ## User Interface